 The UP3 and UP4 are almost identical apart from the NFC payment feature available on the UP4.
-Advance bioimpedance sensors on both bands automatically keep an eye on your resting heart rate, using the data to let you know how to take better care of yourself.
-A new update adds passive heart rate monitoring too.
+Advanced bioimpedance sensors on both bands automatically keep an eye on your resting heart rate, using the data to let you know how to take better care of yourself.
+It now also supports passive heart rate monitoring too.

 The band can determine what activity you're doing and automatically adjust, while the Smart Coach is like a personal trainer on your wrist, giving you encouragement when you need it most.
 Take a look at our Jawbone UP3 review.

 The new version of the Pulse adds continuous VO2 Max monitoring and still manages to deliver accurate heart rate readings from your ear.
 These wireless in-ear headphones banish the need for chest straps or watches, taking the reading from your lug holes and sending that data to your smartphone via Bluetooth, with spoken feedback as you go.